• videocam Live Webinar with Live Q&A

 Description

-The DOL has issued its rule describing how fiduciaries should approach the selection and oversight of investment options offered in 401(k) plans.
-Plan sponsors, fiduciaries, and ERISA counsel must navigate these regulations, heightened compliance, and other issues that may arise.
+The DOL has proposed a rule describing how fiduciaries should approach the selection of investment options offered in 401(k) and DC plans.
+Once the proposed rule is finalized, plan sponsors, fiduciaries, and ERISA counsel must navigate this new framework, understand its implications for the products they provide and assess what it means for alternative investment strategies seeking access to the DC market.

 Presented By